Social Learning in Non-Stationary Environments: Introduction

-\citet{papanastasiou2017dynamic} study a market where strategic consumers can delay their purchase anticipating the fact that other consumers will write reviews in the meanwhile.
-They examine the implication on pricing of this strategic interaction between consumers and a monopolist. \citet{feldman2018social} examine the role of social learning from reviews in the monopolist's design of a product in a market with strategic consumers. \citet{KakLan:MIT2020} study heterogeneity of consumers' reviews and its impact on social learning and price competition. \citet{MagScaVac:SSRN2020} consider a model of social learning with reviews where consumers have different buying options and a platform can affect consumers' choice by deciding the order in which different brands are displayed. \citet{ParShiXie:MS2021} deal with the effect of the first review on the long-lasting success of a product
+\citet{papanastasiou2017dynamic} studied a market where strategic consumers can delay their purchase anticipating the fact that other consumers will write reviews in the meanwhile.
+They examined the implication on pricing of this strategic interaction between consumers and a monopolist. \citet{feldman2018social} examined the role of social learning from reviews in the monopolist's design of a product in a market with strategic consumers. \citet{KakLan:MIT2021} studied heterogeneity of consumers' reviews and its impact on social learning and price competition. \citet{MagScaVac:SSRN2020} considered a model of social learning with reviews where consumers have different buying options and a platform can affect consumers' choice by deciding the order in which different brands are displayed. \citet{ParShiXie:MS2021} dealt with the effect of the first review on the long-lasting success of a product. \citet{CheLiTal:MS2021} considered the issue of bias in reviews from a theoretical viewpoint.
+They quantified the acquisition bias and the impact on the rating of an arriving customer, characterized the asymptotic outcome of social learning, and we show the effect of biases and social learning on pricing decisions.

-The speed of convergence in social learning has been considered by \citet{rosenberg2019} in models where only the actions of the previous agents are observed and by \citet{acemoglu2017} when reviews are present.
+The speed of convergence in social learning was considered by \citet{rosenberg2019} in models where only the actions of the previous agents are observed and by \citet{acemoglu2017} when reviews are present.
 This last paper is the closest to the spirit of our own paper.

-Learning problems in non-stationary environment have been considered, for instance, by \citet{besbes2015nonstationary,besbes2019optimal} in a context where the function that is being learned changes smoothly, rather than abruptly as in our model in Section~\ref{sec:dynamic}.
+Learning problems in non-stationary environment have been largely considered in online learning with bandit feedback.
+Two different approaches are generally considered.
+First, the environment can be abruptly changing, either following a non-parametric model \citep{yu2009piecewise,garivier2011upper,besson2019efficient} or a Markov chain \citep{mellor2013thompson,alami2018memory} as in our model in \cref{sec:dynamic}.
+The regret then scales with the number of changes in the environment parameters.
+Conversely, the environment can be changing smoothly with time \citep[see \eg][]{besbes2015nonstationary,besbes2019optimal,keskin2017chasing,cheung2018hedging}.
+The regret then scales with the cumulated change in the parameters $B = \sum_{t=1}^{T-1} \|\theta_{t+1} - \theta_t\|$, where $\theta_t$ is the parameter vector at time~$t$.
+These models thus differ both in their practical motivations and technical solutions.
+We consider in this work the former setting, which is natural to use within a Bayesian framework.

+Social learning however differs from bandits models, as the users act greedily and only maximize their reward over a single round.
+In bandits, a single meta-user chooses over repeated steps and thus maximizes its reward over multiple steps.
+Works in social learning often depict conditions under which the greedy policy still leads to learning the parameters, while it is unknown to generally fail in bandits problems.